prof-rossetti/georgetown-opim-243-201901/units/unit-3.md

 ## Objectives

 In this unit, we'll learn how process and validate user inputs in Python.
+We'll also become familiar with how to organize our code across multiple files and import built-in modules to extend the capabilities of our Python programs.

 ## Slides